yashgupta1299/Adventure-Resources/commands.md

 3. while restarting note thungs to be change in webhook on stripe and google outh url from callback url from .env file and on google credential website.

+4. in cookie Secure inside .env epmty string for false non empty string for true